Manifesto!

 About the show

-Your regular visit to the archives of vanity, where men who had stopped making myths turned to issuing commandments.
+Your regular visit to the archives of vanity, where men and women who stopped making myths turned to issuing commandments.

-Your guides for this journey are the writers Phil Klay and Jacob Siegel, along with their trusty engineer, the indefatigable Adam Chimera.
+Your guides for this journey are the writers Phil Klay and Jacob Siegel, along with their trusty engineer, Jacqui Rigazio

 May you continue to be a person.